ihmeuw/vivarium_research/docs/source/models/cause.rst

    * - Restrictions
      - List of groups that are not included in a cause
      - General
-     - List of population groups cause model does not apply to
+     - List of population groups for which the cause model does not apply
    * - `Disability Weights`_
      - Proportion of full health not experienced due to disability associated with a given condition.